Loyla486/Ryujinx/README.md

 ## Usage

-To run this emulator, your PC must be equipped with at least 16GiB of RAM;
-failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.
+To run this emulator properly, your PC must be equipped with at least 16GiB of RAM; at least 6-Core 6-thread CPU; failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.

 See our [Setup & Configuration Guide](https://github.com/Loyla486/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide) on how to set up the emulator.